yjavaherian/shecanak/README.md

       ```
       Note that this file might be overwritten by network management tools.

-After completing these steps, port 53 should be available for the `sniproxy` Docker container.
-You can now try running `docker compose up -d` again.
+After completing these steps, port 53 should be available for Shecanak.
+You can now try starting the service or running `docker compose up -d` again.